-A Master of Science in Nursing (MSN) is a graduate degree sandwiched between the BSN and the Doctor of Nursing Practice (DNP).
-Most MSN programs require the BSN for admission, though there are a few RN-to-MSN bridge programs.
-Master’s degree in nursing candidates focus their studies on a clinical specialty like women’s health or oncology, or a career path like nursing administration or nursing education.
+A master of science in nursing (MSN) is a graduate degree sandwiched between the bachelor of nursing (BSN) and the doctor of nursing practice (DNP).
+Most MSN programs require a BSN for admission, though there are a few RN-to-MSN bridge programs.
+Master's degree in nursing candidates usually focus their studies on a clinical specialty -- like women's health or oncology -- or a career path, like nursing administration or nursing education.

-Typically requiring a two to three year commitment, master’s degree in nursing programs are the professional nurse’s gateway to career development.
-It is the first step in the credentialing process required for specialized professional practice, including Advanced Practice Nurses and Nurse Practitioners.
-An MSN also prepares students to earn their doctorate, the terminal degree in the field.
+Typically requiring a two- to three-year commitment, master's degree in nursing programs are the professional nurse's gateway to career development.
+It is the first step in the credentialing process required for specialized professional practice positions, like advanced practice nurse or nurse practitioner.
+An MSN also prepares students to earn doctorates -- the terminal degree in the field.

 Should I Get a Master's Degree in Nursing?

 As the market saturates with BSN-prepared nurses, professionals with a master's degree in nursing will enjoy greater marketability.
 In fact, many industry analysts believe there is no better time than now to earn an MSN.
 Below, we've listed the major advantages and disadvantages of earning a master's degree in nursing.

 Advantages to a Master's Degree in Nursing

 - An absolute must for many careers in the nursing industry.